Coal has been used for nearly as long as mankind has thrived.

 regions.
 Some of the names making the most from overseas coal

 ).
 To cater to the increasing demand of coal in Asian countries,

 Peabody has acquired Macarthur Coal in Australia and expanded its

-footprint in high-demand regions worldwide.
+footprint in high-demand regions.

 According to the EIA's report, U.S. coal production in 2012 will

 experience a dip from the last five-year average.
 The projected

 decline is attributed to lower demand due to adverse weather